 Anyway, the economy took a hit in the ‘70s, but we did okay.
 Fur prices were up then—a good size coon pelt could fetch a hundred bucks, so a lot of laid-off steel workers took to fur trapping to make ends meet, and I skinned what they caught.
 We opened a fur post, and all through high school, I skinned coon, fox, beaver, muskrat and possum.
 At 4am, we went out into the woods, checking the trap line, got back around 7:30am, caught the school bus, tried not get caught sleeping in school, came home and ate, then skinned till midnight.
 Over the holidays, the trap lines got longer, and we’d spend all day out in the snow, following game trails up into the hollows, hauling a wicker pack basket full of bait, traps, lure and hopefully a few furs.

 A mile up the line, a road crossed the tracks, and a few houses gathered at the intersection.
 Within that cluster of houses lived a boy and two girls near my age.
 The boy and I would become friends.
-I would eventually date both girls and marry one.
+I would date both girls and marry one.
 The journey would have taken six miles by road, so I walked the rails through the woods in winter darkness to see them.
 I was on good terms with the ghosts.

-The farmer up the road used to joke about it.
+One farmer up the road used to joke about it.
 Ray was his name, and he talked with an oat stem dangling from the corner of his mouth, so you could see the wispy oat cluster bob up and down with each word he spoke.
 “When are you boys gonna give me some seed?
 I’m thinkin’ ’bout plantin’ the lower forty in wacky tabbaccy.”
 He’d pause to spit for emphasis.
 “Corn just ain’t profitable no more.”
 Corn would become less and less profitable.

-I don’t know how it happened.
-Suppose it had been happening all along, only we never noticed.
-Interstate 79 had been around for decades, but it seemed that while we were away Pittsburgh crept up I-79 like gangrene walking up an artery.
+I don’t know how it happened—suppose it had been happening all along, only we never noticed.
+Interstate 79 had been around for decades, but it seemed that while we were away, Pittsburgh crept up I-79 like gangrene walking up an artery.
 Housing developments sprouted almost overnight.
-I’d never before heard the word “cul-de-sac,” and I had no idea what it was, until I saw one.
+I’d never before heard the word “cul-de-sac,” and I had no idea what it was until I saw one.
 Then I wondered why they didn’t call it “a dead end.”
 Instinct told me it was a bad thing to get into—only one way out.

-For some reason, maybe what the real estate folks described as “picturesque vistas,” my particular neck of the woods attracted the higher-end developments.
+For some reason, maybe what the real estate folks called “picturesque vistas,” my particular neck of the woods attracted the higher-end developments.
 Real estate brokers said the area had been “revitalized.”
 I’m still not sure what that word means, but it always puts me in mind of Handsome Lake and Wovoka.
 Seems to me, when the Iroquois were revitalized, they became white, and when the Lakota were revitalized, they became dead.

-Often, I think back on that place, and I picture a rat, pausing to rest back on her haunches along one of those tiny rat trails next to the Connoquenessing.
+Often, when I think back on that place, I picture a rat, pausing to rest back on her haunches along one of those tiny rat trails next to the Connoquenessing.
 I imagine her little hands preening the fur in the hard-to-reach places behind her ears—her belly round and full, a dozen little pink tits bare against the white fur of her underside.